-"How to Be Black" by Baratunde Thurston
+How to Be Black by Baratunde Thurston

 For non-Black children: Blackness isn’t something that can be given or taken away.
-Reading "How to Be Black" will hopefully cause non-Black children to think about the comments and perspectives they have that limit the expression of Black children.
+Reading "How to Be Black" will hopefully cause non-Black children to think about the comments and perspectives they have heard that limit the expression of Black children.

-"Nelson Mandela" by Kadir Nelson
+Nelson Mandela by Kadir Nelson

 For Black children: This book discusses Apartheid in South Africa with a focus on the famous leader Nelson Mandela.
-It educates Black youth on this element of world history and reminds them we have more in common with our African brothers and sisters than we may realize.
+It educates Black youth on this element of world history and reminds them that we have more in common with our African brothers and sisters than we may realize.

-"Something Beautiful" by Sharon Dennis Wyeth
+Something Beautiful by Sharon Dennis Wyeth

 For Black children: "Something Beautiful" reminds young Black children that though circumstances are less than beautiful, there is always something beautiful to witness.

-"Ruby Bridges Goes to School" by Ruby Bridges
+Ruby Bridges Goes to School by Ruby Bridges

-"As Fast As Words Could Fly" by Pamela M. Tuck
+As Fast as Words Could Fly by Pamela M. Tuck

-For ALL children: This book provides a more in-depth and detailed explanation of the challenges faced by the children who pioneered integration.
-It shows the strength and resilience of Black youth who continued to attend newly integrated schools despite facing threats and mistreatment.
+For all children: This book provides a more in-depth and detailed explanation of the challenges faced by the children who pioneered integration.
+It shows the strength and resilience of Black youth who continued to attend newly integrated schools, despite facing threats and mistreatment.